 - a.
-Fill a vacant position in another discipline/program/service group for which he/she has the required expertise. - b.
-If a vacant position is not available the employee will be eligible to exercise his/her seniority rights and bump the most junior employee in a position for which he/she has the expertise to perform all of the duties and responsibilities of the position.
-It will be the responsibility of the laid off employee to notify the President of his/her decision to exercise his/her seniority rights within thirty (30) calendar days of receiving the layoff notice.
+Fill a vacant position in another discipline/program/service group for which they have the required expertise. - b.
+If a vacant position is not available the employee will be eligible to exercise their seniority rights and bump the most junior employee in a position for which they have the expertise to perform all of the duties and responsibilities of the position.

+It will be the responsibility of the laid off employee to notify the Human Resources Department of their decision to exercise their seniority rights within thirty (30) calendar days of receiving the layoff notice.

-For the purpose of this article, the expertise requirements for bumping between discipline/program/service groups will consist of appropriate academic qualifications, satisfactory performance in the Faculty Member's discipline/program/service area, and currency in the discipline/program/service area within the past fice (5) years.
+For the purpose of this article, the expertise requirements for bumping between discipline/program/service groups will consist of appropriate academic qualifications, satisfactory performance in the employee's discipline/program/service area, and currency in the discipline/program/service area within the past five (5) years.